UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/positions/index.md

 <h2 id="diversity_committee">Diversity Committee</h2>

 The Diversity Committee is responsible for coordinating outreach and diversity efforts in the department.
-The graduate student representative will attend the Diversity Committee meetings and provide input, as the representative acts as the interface between the committee and diversity-promoting groups within the department, such as Women in Computer Science (WiCS).
+The graduate student representative will attend the Diversity Committee meetings and provide input, as the representative acts as the interface between the committee and diversity-promoting groups within the department, such as Women in Computer Science (WiCS). <br>
+Past Graduate Representative (2015-2016): Veronika Strnadova-Neeley

 <h2 id="grad_student_senate">Grad Student Senate</h2>